varver/rextro/README.md

 #Rextro
-Simple api consumer in golang (go) , make api calls easily using this library.
+[Rextro](https://github.com/varver/rextro) is a simple api consumer in golang (go) , make api calls easily using this library.
 Easily read json response values like : **response.success** if response looks like :
 **{"response" : {"success" : true, "error" : "none" , "code" : "200"}}**